mrlhasang18/hamrofitness/README.md

 # hamrofitness
-This is my fitness website created with wordpress and hosted using infinityFree.
+This is my fitness website created with WordPress and hosted using infinityFree.
+This website contains the membership subscription model of
+- basic/normal for 1 month
+- Gold membership for 1 year
+- Silver membership for 6 months

+This website has an integrated eSewa payment gateway and is still under-developed for mobile and tablet device responsiveness.